xiaogaozi/redis2hdfs/README.rst

    :target: https://pypi.python.org/pypi/redis2hdfs
    :alt: License

 redis2hdfs is a command line tool to help you export Redis data to HDFS.
+It use `SCAN <http://redis.io/commands/scan>`_ related commands to iterate elements (no ``KEYS``), so you can use in production safely.

 NOTE: ensure WebHDFS is enabled.